 The developmental purpose of the content of Geometry Part I for Elementary and Middle School is to prepare students for the perceptual demands of high school geometry, most specifically for solving deductive proofs.
 Geometry requires synthesizing given information into a perceptual big picture and is a vastly different developmental experience than either elementary school mathematics or algebra.
 From a developmental perspective, the major difference distinguishing geometry from other math is its perceptual demand on working memory: synthesizing a complete big picture from selected given parts, making it a multisensory closure task requiring visual, auditory, and kinesthetic closure to synthesize the whole from partially given information.

 Therefore, success with geometry at all levels requires completely different perceptual skills than either elementary math or algebra; and to foster students’ success, teachers need to help students make the requisite perceptual shifts for processing geometry.
 These perceptual shifts are of particular importance in the grades K-8, because, unlike high school geometry in which the entire grade year maintains consistently similar perceptual demands, elementary and middle school geometry units can be presented to students at any time.

 Whether in second grade or in middle school, students need structured support from their teachers to help them become perceptually ready for success with any geometry unit or lesson.
 Just because it is slated to be the next lesson, it is not educationally appropriate to jump into a new geometry unit without first preparing students for the necessary perceptual shifts.
 In Making Math Real: Geometry Part I, participants will be provided with the specific, simultaneous multisensory structured incrementation to help students perceptually prepare for the unique cognitive demands of geometry, whether for teaching metric units, how to read the ruler, or how to understand finding the area of a trapezoid, and much, much more.

 Extensive color-coding is a critical element of the structure.
-Please bring 4 colored markers or pencils in blue, green, red and black on hand, and plenty of paper for note taking.
+Please have 4 colored markers or pencils in blue, green, red and black on hand, and plenty of paper for note taking.

 RELATED ARTICLES FROM THE DESK OF DAVID BERG, ET: